JoeyFitzpatrick/trunks.nvim/doc/roadmap_to_beta.md

 ## Features

-### Undo
-Not well thought out, but the idea is that we could undo some operations:
-* undo a merge commit (just reset to the commit before the merge probably)
-* undo `git restore`
-* undo deleting a branch
-* re-stash changes that were popped off the stash list

-That kind of stuff.
-Not sure what's feasible, but it would be nice to be able to have this feature, especially for things that aren't covered by `reflog`, such as undoing `git restore`.

 ### Git restore hunk/lines/file from previous commit
 In a file from a previous commit, be able to:
 * visually select lines to restore